programming4phone/StellarHardwareWalletKeyServer/README.md

 # Stellar Hardware Wallet Key Server

-This project demonstrates how to securely store the public key / secret seed associated with a Stellar account.
+This project demonstrates how to securely store a public key and secret seed associated with a Stellar account.
+Since this codebase is in the "proof of concept" stage, all access is restricted to the Stellar test network.

-The public key is stored as a hash and the secret seed is stored as encrytpted ciphertext in an embedded database.
-Neither key is _ever_ exposed as plaintext.
+Account keys are stored in an embedded database.
+Keys are obfuscated, either through hashing or encryption, prior to being stored.

 Web services implement the following functions:
 - **store keys** -  Store the account keys associated with a specific Stellar account.